gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 ### `'use server'` Directive
 - **Purpose:** Marks functions exported from a file as **Server Actions** or indicates that a file exports Server Actions.
 These functions are guaranteed to execute only on the server.
-- **Location:** Placed at the very top of a `.ts` or `.js` file.
+- **Location:** Placed at the very top of a `.ts` or `.js` file that exports Server Actions.
 - **Characteristics:**
     - Can be called from Client Components (typically via form `action` prop or by directly invoking the imported function).
     - Can securely access server-side resources: databases (Supabase), internal APIs, environment variables.
     - Ideal for data mutations, form handling, and any operation requiring secure server-side execution.
 - **In this project:**
-    - `src/features/auth/mutations/auth.mutations.ts`: Contains all authentication-related Server Actions (`signUpNewUser`, `signInWithPassword`, etc.).
-Each of these functions handles form data, interacts with Supabase, and returns a state object.
+    - `src/features/auth/actions/auth.actions.ts`: Contains all authentication-related Server Actions (`signUpNewUser`, `signInWithPassword`, etc.).
+Each of these functions handles form data, calls services, and returns a state object.
+This file is marked with `'use server';`.
+    - `src/features/auth/services/auth.service.ts`: Contains functions that directly interact with Supabase.
+While not directly called from the client, this file is also marked with `'use server';` as it's part of the server-side execution boundary initiated by Server Actions and uses the server Supabase client.
     - `src/features/auth/queries/auth.queries.ts`: Placeholder for future auth-related data-fetching Server Actions.
+Marked with `'use server';`.
     - **Important Note:** Files containing Zod schemas (`src/features/auth/schemas/*.ts`) **do not** use `'use server';` as they export objects/data structures, not async functions intended as server actions.

 ### Route Handlers (`route.ts`)